Abendiix/social/README.md

 With all of this taken into consideration, the aim is to post on as much social media plaftorms as possible to not force anyone to make an account on a platform that they do not want to be part of.
 To go even further, I prepared an RSS for people that prefer this method and to avoid leaving my way of communicating any news or information with people to a platform in which I do not have any control and that cannot assure me when it may end its services.
 The RSS file can be accessed at [abendiix.com/rss.xml](https://abendiix.com/rss.xml)

 The 4 posts' categories and their symbols are:
-Release - Release posts will refer to any release/launch of any game, tool, project or anything similar.
+Symbol for the relase category.
+It is a red rhombus with a dot on the middle.
+The symbol has a darker red shadow and a red creamy white outline Release - Release posts will refer to any release/launch of any game, tool, project or anything similar.
 Preview - Preview posts will refer to anything related to Abendiix's project to showcase elements, parts, information and much more about those projects.
 Update - Update posts will refer to any change made to Abendiix's project.
 Updates may go from small changes like adding a functionality to a website to bigger changes or updates such as a completely new version of a game.
 Extra - Extra posts will refer to anything not covered in the previous categories.
 Extra posts may cover special events, celebrating something, communicating something the previous categories do not cover and more.